-Working with solar power suppliers.
-Intel has recycled 3 million scrap wafers into 2.4 million solar cells since 1999.
-These cells fin turn have the capacity to generate approximately 11.4 million kilowatt hours of emission-free power each year.
-An equivalent amount of energy produced using tossil fuels would defeate more than 11.000 tors per year. energy produced using fossil fuels would generate more than 11,000 tons per year of greenhouse gases.
+Working with solar power suppliers, Intel has recycled 3 million scrap wafers into 2.4 million solar cells since 1999.
+These cells, in turn, have the capacity to generate approximately 11.4 million kilowatt-hours of emission-free power, each year.
+An equivalent amount of energy produced using fossil fuels would generate more than 11.000 tons per year of greenhouse gases.

-For additional information, visit www.intel.com/intel/other/ehs/ R&R initiatives htm
+For additional information, visit: www.intel.com/intel/other/ehs/ R_R_initiatives.htm